Jayden Daniels: Arizona State

 Daniels was named the starter for the Sun Devils' 2019 season after winning a quarterback competition against Joey Yellen in the offseason.
 He was the first Sun Devils freshman quarterback to start opening week.
 He earned Pac-12 Conference offensive player of the week honors for week 13 in a 31–28 upset win over the No. 6 ranked Oregon Ducks after passing for 408 yards and three touchdowns, including an 81-yard pass to Brandon Aiyuk with under four minutes remaining.
 He was named the most valuable player of the 2019 Sun Bowl in a win over the Florida State Seminoles.
 Daniels set the Sun Devils' freshman passing yards record and was named to ESPN's freshman All-American team.

 In the 2020 season, Daniels and the Sun Devils played only four games because of the COVID-19 pandemic.
 He earned offensive player of the week honors against UCLA in week 5 of the 2021 season with two touchdown passes to Ricky Pearsall of over 50 yards.
 He led the Pac-12 in completion percentage (65.4%) for the season and guided the team to a record and an appearance in the 2021 Las Vegas Bowl.
-After the season, several of the team's coaches resigned or were fired following an NCAA investigation into COVID guideline violations that prohibited hosting recruits and off-campus travel for team staff; Daniels' mother Regina was also implicated in helping pay for flight tickets.
+After the season, several of the team's coaches resigned or were fired following an NCAA investigation into COVID guideline violations that prohibited hosting recruits and off-campus travel for team staff; Daniels's mother Regina was also implicated in helping pay for flight tickets.
 Daniels entered the NCAA transfer portal in February 2022.

-LSU (2022–2023)
+LSU

-Daniels won the Heisman Trophy and several other awards after accounting for 50 touchdowns and nearly 5,000 total yards with the LSU Tigers in 2023.
+Daniels won the 2023 Heisman Trophy and several other awards after accounting for 50 touchdowns and nearly 5,000 total yards with the LSU Tigers.

 Daniels transferred to Louisiana State University (LSU) in March 2022 to play for the Tigers.
 He competed with Garrett Nussmeier and Myles Brennan in camp and was named the starter for the 2022 season.
 In October, Daniels threw two touchdowns and ran for over 100 yards and three touchdowns in a win against No. 7 ranked Ole Miss, giving the Rebels their first loss of the season and earning Southeastern Conference (SEC) offensive player of the week honors.
 Daniels earned another player of the week honor against the No. 6 ranked Alabama Crimson Tide the following game after running for a 25-yard touchdown with a two-point conversion pass in overtime to win 32–31.
 He led the Tigers to a regular season record and an appearance in the 2022 SEC Championship Game against the No. 1 ranked Georgia Bulldogs.
 Daniels, playing on a sprained ankle, left the game after being sacked by Jalen Carter late in the second quarter.
 He returned for the 2023 Citrus Bowl against the Purdue Boilermakers and caught a touchdown pass thrown by wide receiver Malik Nabers in a 63–7 win.
-Daniels was named a semifinalist for the Davey O'Brien Award and was voted the team's most valuable player after accounting for 28 touchdowns and nearly 3,800 total yards.
+Daniels was named a semifinalist for the Davey O'Brien Award and was voted the team's most valuable player after throwing 28 touchdowns and leading the team in rushing yards.